ninjabcsolution/strikezone-automation/Phase Details/Sales_Signal_Diagnostic_Client_Interview_Questions.md

 ### Question 3: What should the PDF and Slide Deck look like?

 "For the Executive PDF and the 10-Slide Deck – do you have an example of a report or presentation style you love?
 Even from another tool or industry.
 What's the vibe you want?
 Clean and minimal?
 Data-heavy with lots of charts?
-Narrative with recommendations?
-And how should it be branded – your logo, the client's logo, or both?"
+Narrative with recommendations?"

 ---